stephenccodes/eds220-hwk4/README.md

 ## Data
-The data for this analysis is not housed in this repository, except for the filtered 'thomas_fire' perimeter shapefile.
+The data for this analysis is housed in this repository, except for the unfiltered California fire perimeter shapefile.
 The Landsat and California state fire data was downloaded and used locally from the sources listed below.

 ## Acknowledgments & References